Who is eligible to apply for an Externship?

 Where do I find a list of Externship Sponsors?

 All approved Sponsoring Agencies are listed online.
 You may search by either the location of the externship or by the type of externship you are interested in.
-The Handbook is issued once a year, so the website will have the most up-to-date Sponsor listings.
-In addition to the site profiles, students have provided testimonials regarding their experiences at the various externship sites.
+Updated externship information will also be distributed weekly or bi-weekly in our newsletters.

 Can I do an Externship at a place that is not listed on the Externship Programs homepage (i.e. not an approved site)?